 40 Fantastic Things to Do in Sardinia For an Unforgettable Trip

 There are many reasons why you decide to go to a place.
 Food, culture, traditions, nightlife, people, they all make it for a potentially unforgettable trip.
 With such a diverse range of things to do in Sardinia, places to visit and people to meet, the island is definitely worth introducing to the world.

 One of the first things many visitors notice in Sardinia is its hugely diverse landscape, which translates into a fantastic array of colours.
-Each place to visit in Sardinia has a story to tell, each festival to attend is an old tradition, each town its own dishes, language and costumes.
+All the places to visit in Sardinia have a story to tell, each festival to attend is an old tradition, each town its own dishes, language and costumes.
 A trip to Sardinia is like a trip to a small continent.
-Discover here what to do in Sardinia any time of the year, even for your honeymoon in Italy.
+Discover here what to do in Sardinia any time of the year, even if you are planning your honeymoon in Italy.

 The 40 top things to do in Sardinia all year round

 Being Sardinia an island of the Mediterranean Sea, most of the colours are given by its natural features.
 Being surrounded by water, the first colour you will see when landing, and during most of your rides along the coast, is obviously a bright blue-green, turquoise.
 From its pristine beaches, to its ancient festivals and traditions to its archaeological ruins, discover here the best things to do in Sardinia.

 1. Get to any of Sardinia beaches any time of the year

 Not only because some of the most beautiful places in Sardinia are close to the sea.
 And not only to swim in its crystal waters.
 The sea is a blessing: apart from being a great tourist resource, it’s also a source of life, food and bearer of mild weather conditions all year long.

 Whatever the season, visiting its coastline is one of the top things to do in Sardinia: perfect for walking, water sports, relaxing, taking pictures or even only breathing clean air.